AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. image:: breakpoints.png

-.. index:: menu; debug --> data --> edit breaakpoints
+.. index:: menu; debug --> data --> edit breakpoints

 Access the breakpoint editor from the :menuselection:`Debug --> Data --> Breakpoints` menu.
 It allows you to manipulate the various kinds of